 I’m so proud to be involved in this project.
-It’s fantastic to see the club’s principle partner working so closely with the Sharks Community Trust to change lives in our region.
+It’s fantastic to see the club’s principle partner working so closely with the Sale Sharks Foundation to change lives in our region.

 Vicky Monk, Director of Customer & Brand at AO said:

 Supporting mental health and wellbeing is a really important and exciting part of our partnership with Sale Sharks.

 The last 18 months have been incredibly challenging for everyone, especially children, having faced huge disruption to their daily lives.
 So, it’s vital that we come together to make sure young people know they can speak up about their mental health.